The Practical Question

 The Core Difference

-HTTP/1.1 and HTTP/2 both transfer the same HTTP semantics (methods, headers, status codes, bodies) but differ fundamentally in how they encode and transport those messages over the wire.
+HTTP/1.1 and HTTP/2 keep the same HTTP semantics: methods, headers, status codes, and bodies still mean the same things.
+The big change is in how those messages move over the connection.

 HTTP/1.1 uses a text-based protocol.
 Each request/response is a sequence of human-readable lines.
 Connections are sequential — one request at a time per connection (or pipelined, but pipelining is rarely used due to head-of-line blocking).